Check out the replay of our virtual Concert in Park stream from Thursday, August 6th below.

 Through their charitable organization, the James M. and Cathleen D. Stone Foundation, Jim and Cathy are exemplary candidates for this prestigious recognition.
 The Stones’ civic leadership and philanthropic spirit clearly embody what this award stands for.

 The Stones have a distinguished history of supporting an array of worthwhile non-profits.
 Whether chairing the Board of the School on the Move Prize, launching the Museum of African American History Stone Book Award, or serving the people of Boston via their commitment to conservation, the environment and urban affairs, their time, expertise, effort and generosity is an example for all.

-Inspire Arts & Music is thrilled to officially present Jim and Cathy with our Champion Award at our 7th annual Concert in the Park on June 15th.
+Inspire Arts & Music is thrilled to officially present Jim and Cathy with our Champion Award during our virtual Concert in the Park on August 6th.